hxlnt/nobadmemories.com/telemetry.md

 ---
 layout: telemetry.njk
 title: Experiments → Telemetry
-intro: I'm experimenting with some different ways to track progress in certain areas and skills; the contents of this page may be in constant flux.
+intro: I'm experimenting with some different ways to track progress in certain areas and skills; the contents of this page may be in flux.
 practice:
     - music:
         - date: 2021-01-01